Contact us

 ROI and Success Metrics for AI MVPs

-• Time-to-Market (TTM): How fast you moved from idea to working MVP.
+• Time-to-Market (TTM): How quickly you moved from idea to working MVP

-• User Engagement: Retention, daily/weekly active users, and session length.
+• User Engagement: Retention, active users, and session behavior

-• Conversion Rates: % of users moving from free trial to paid.
+• Conversion Rates: How many users move from trial to paid or active usage

-AI accelerates the feedback loop—allowing startups to measure ROI earlier and make better-informed product decisions.
+AI accelerates the feedback loop—allowing startups to validate ideas faster, test assumptions earlier, and make better product decisions.

 Challenges and Risks of AI in MVP Development